ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Additionally, the Authorization Response MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * 'scope' containing the scope the AS grants access to.
 This parameter has the same format and encoding of 'scope' in the Authorization Request, defined in {{ssec-authorization-request}}.
+If this parameter is not present the granted scope is equal to the one requested in {{ssec-authorization-request}}}.

 Other additional parameters as defined in {{I-D.ietf-ace-oauth-authz}}, if necessary.